Generating Career Ideas

 A degree opens up a wide variety of potential career directions and it can be hard to decide what you want to do after graduating.
 This briefing will help you make a start in exploring your personal preferences and researching the roles and sectors that you might enjoy working in.
 It should be useful whether you are:

-The simple idea at the heart of career planning is that people often find greatest career satisfaction when their work reflects their personal ‘career drivers’ and offers scope not only to apply their knowledge and skills but also to continue to learn and develop.
+The simple idea at the heart of career planning is that people often find greatest career satisfaction when their work reflects their personal ‘career drivers’ and offers scope both to apply their knowledge and skills and continue to learn and develop.

 When generating ideas it helps, therefore, to look inwards as well as outwards.